 You talk about being twenty-three and enjoying the ups and downs.
-The Discovery of peace does not mean that there will be no ups and downs.
+The discovery of peace does not mean that there will be no ups and downs.
 It does not mean that the cardiogram will run flat.
-It means that you will no longer puke while on the roller coaster.
+It means that you will no longer puke while riding the roller coaster.
 Imagine being able to give peace, happiness and joy to many others.

 Self-discovery is not about surrendering to peace.
 It is about following your own path.
 It is about not just living life the way it is handed down to you but analyzing it and giving it more meaning.
 In the DNA of Desires, I wrote, “When in youth and rolling in money, the material world seems a place worth living in…” So, at your present age, maybe you could not be bothered and are having the time of your life.
 Well, that’s all well.
 I am happy for you.

 If you feel you are in bliss and that you are living a meaningful life, and especially if others around you are helped by your endeavors, there is not an iota of change you need to bring in you.

 Spirituality is like an insurance policy.
 It is not needed when all seems to be going well, but when met by an accident, its worth shows forth.
 No one uses margin lending when the stocks are going up, it is when they are going down, the facility is utilized.
 So, who wants to think about God when the days are sunny?
 It is when you are down in the muggy weather that you need all your inner strength to stay up on the cardiogram.